24 Church Street • Roxbury, CT 06783-1703

 Also these 5 United Church of Christ special offerings:

-Andover Newton Seminary at Yale Divinity School New Haven, CT Mission Statement: a graduate theological school in the Reformed Tradition, in faithfulness to Jesus Christ, we strive to educate leaders who are: enlivened by rigorous study in a community embracing diversities of faith and life; devoted to the renewing of church and society through ecumenical witness and creative expression of the Gospel and committed to enacting God’s ways of justice and live in the world
+Andover Newton Seminary at Yale Divinity School New Haven, CT Mission Statement: a graduate theological school in the Reformed Tradition, in faithfulness to Jesus Christ, we strive to educate leaders who are: enlivened by rigorous study in a community embracing diversities of faith and life; devoted to the renewing of church and society through ecumenical witness and creative expression of the Gospel and committed to enacting God’s ways of justice and live in the world.

-Brian O’Connell Homeless Project a modest grant to help this small ministry in providing necessary daily use items directly to homeless persons.
+Brian O’Connell Homeless Project received a modest grant to help this small ministry in providing necessary daily use items directly to homeless persons.
 Named in memory of one who died on the streets of Waterbury.

 The Crosby Fund for Haitian Education The Crosby Fund for Haitian Education (CFHE) was founded in 2004 by Rebecca and Frederick Crosby of Old Lyme, CT, to provide full scholarships for secondary education to academically gifted students living in the Artibonite Valley (north of Port-au-Prince), who otherwise could not attend school.
 In 2006, we expanded the program to include university scholarships, and, in 2009, we initiated our technical school scholarships in the hopes that both of these programs would prepare students for professional careers in Haiti.
 This expansion of our program was a natural outcome due to the success of many students graduating from high school and the need to continue their education for future employment.